 Bioinformatics/Scientist RNA Biology (NCI)

-We are looking for a Scientist or Senior Scientist to provide dedicated bioinformatic support to the newly formed RNA Biology Laboratory in the Center for Cancer Research, National Cancer Institute.
+We are looking for a Bioinformatics/Scientist to provide dedicated bioinformatic support to the newly formed RNA Biology Laboratory in the Center for Cancer Research, National Cancer Institute.
 The RNA Biology Laboratory carries out cutting-edge research into the roles of RNAs and RNA-protein complexes in normal and transformed cells.
 Areas under study include identifying the results of transcription and processing errors, identifying the direct targets of RNA-binding proteins and elucidating the ways in which DNA and RNA damage, RNA binding proteins and noncoding RNAs affect mammalian, yeast and bacterial transcriptomes.
 Our ideal candidate will have extensive knowledge of both RNA biology and the specialized bioinformatics needed to analyze a wide range of post-transcriptional processing and modification events.

 In this role, you will have the opportunity and responsibility to provide assistance and to train laboratory personnel in these areas: